Kids will love this handmade outfit for their favorite Build-A-Bear inspired by the movie Paddington. It’s perfect to cuddle up to during movie night.

 Cut two small pieces of elastic (about 3-4 inches long) and sew those in place on either side inside the hat.
 This is to attach the hat to the bear’s ears.

-Last but not least, use a small gift tag and rope to make a little tag that reads ‘please look after this bear, thank you’.
+Use a small gift tag and rope to make a little tag that reads ‘please look after this bear, thank you’.

 From the beloved novels by Michael Bond and producer David Heyman (HARRY POTTER), PADDINGTON tells the story of the comic misadventures of a young Peruvian bear (voiced by Ben Whishaw) who travels to the city in search of a home.
 Finding himself lost and alone, he begins to realize that city life is not all he had imagined – until he meets the kindly Brown family who read the label around his neck that says “Please look after this bear.
 Thank you.” and offer him a temporary haven.
 It looks as though his luck has changed until this rarest of bears catches the eye of a museum taxidermist.